crescentpartha/projectsHero/milestone-module/milestone08/module48-simple-react-SPA-with-simple-E-commerce/02ema-john-simple.md

   - __Local Storage__ depends on __one things__ or __many things__.
     - for one things: `useEfect( , [products])`
     - for many things: `useEfect( , [products, cart])`
+- If we add dependency, then it __call this useEffect again__ for any little changes.

 ``` JavaScript
 // In Shop.js